Bharath-MR-007/AI-Coding/Alert_llm/README.md

 python alert_simulator.py
 ```

-- Sends a random alert every 10 seconds to the webhook receiver.
+- Sends a random alert every 10 seconds to the webhook receiver (now on port 8200).
 - You can adjust the interval and webhook URL in the script.

 ---